 And that's how to build an interactive dashboard using ngx-admin in Angular.

 While ngx-admin is a popular and easy-to-set-up solution, it is more challenging to use if you are looking to build enterprise-grade internal dashboards.
 It doesn't offer component state management, data fetching logic, or permissions setting capabilities.
 It also has limited customization capabilities, which may be challenging for more complex use cases.
 There are other solutions on the market, but many face the same limitations as ngx-admin.
-To explore these solutions further, check out our blog for content such as building a dashboard using AdminLTE, building a dashboard using Plotly Dash, and getting started with Active Admin.
+To explore these solutions further, check out our blog for content such as building a dashboard using AdminLTE, building a dashboard using Plotly Dash, React JS tutorial, and getting started with Active Admin.

 Luckily, there is another internal UI platform on the market that offers an easy way to build and customize internal dashboards using code in a matter of minutes.